 The controversy over specialty issue of whether a hospital has the hospitals has carried over to court legal capacity to conspire with its proceedings.
-As community hospitals have adopted economic credentialing policies, specialty hospitals and the physicians who own and

-While the Report also Over the years, Section 1 of the found that the financial impact of Sherman Act has been invoked to physician-owned specialty hospitals challenge adverse medical staff privilege determinations.
-Many of challenges was based on a relatively small data because the privilege determination set covering a limited period of time. at issue was not the product of The MedPAC Report recommended concerted action.
-To prevail under Section 1, a plaintiff must establish a combination "contract, that unreasonably Section 1 does not proscribe unilateral care payment system to minimize conduct, regardless of its purpose or prises a single entity for Section 1 purposes.
-However, because a board hospital mav denv staff committees. aggrieved physician typically attempts to satisfy the element of existence of an unlawful agreement between the hospital and its medical individual members of its medical staff.
+As community hospitals have adopted economic credentialing policies, specialty hospitals and the physicians who own and prises a single entity for Section 1 purposes.
+However, because a board hospital mav denv а staff committees. the aggrieved physician typically attempts to satisfy the element of existence of an unlawful agreement between the hospital and its medical individual members of its medical staff.
 The courts are divided on the medical staff.
-5 Nonetheless, even in jurisdictions where courts have held that a hospital and its medical staff cannot legally conspire, a hospital may be found to have conspired with individual members of its medical staff who have an independent economic stake in the privilege determination, such as, for example, where they are competitors of the plaintiff.6 Thus, to minimize the risk of satisfying the element of concerted action, many community hospitals have narrowly circumscribed the involvement of their medical staffs - - or any particular staff physician - - in the developand implementation economic credentialing policies.
+Nonetheless, even in jurisdictions where courts have held that a hospital and its medical staff cannot legally conspire, a hospital may be found to have conspired with individual members of its medical staff who have an independent economic stake in the privilege determination, such as, for example, where they are competitors of the plaintiff.
+Thus, to minimize the risk of satisfying the element of concerted action, many community hospitals have narrowly circumscribed the involvement of their medical staffs - - or any particular staff physician - - in the development and implementation of economic credentialing policies.
 This seems to be an appropriate approach from an operational perspective as well, for economic credentialing essentially calls upon the business expertise of the governing board and management of the hospital rather than the professional judgment of medical staff personnel.